Modern adaptive office with modular furniture, glass partitions, and warm lighting in neutral tones.

 Choices such as writable walls, foldaway tables, integrated storage seating, and layered lighting help maximise utility without compromising aesthetic quality.
 Every surface and furnishing has the potential to serve more than one purpose, allowing more function from the same footprint.

-Designing Adaptive Rooms for the Future Workplace
+Designing for the Future Workplace

 Modern adaptive office with semi-enclosed meeting pod, open workstations, and flexible zoning layout.